IvAndriets/univ_project/README.md

 # University project
-Шt's a project for my university.
+it's a project for my university.

 ### Requirements